Pavão Pavãozinho (part. Pregador Luo)

 To exorcise the mold from the prisons

-(With your hands up high with me, Brazil!)
+With your hand up high with me, Brazil!

 Wake up, Brazil!